 AARP Hearing Center

-Indeed, these latest artificial intelligence-infused videos, which you can generate in minutes by merely entering text and/or photo prompts, are a stark contrast to the middling, poor-quality and sometimes grotesque content that came before, a chief reason the entire category earned the unflattering “AI slop” moniker in the first place.
+Indeed, these all-too-easy-to-create videos, which you can generate in minutes by merely entering text and/or photo prompts, are a stark contrast to the poor-quality and sometimes grotesque content that came before — a chief reason the entire category earned the unflattering “AI slop” moniker at its start.

 But AI slop is generally becoming slicker and, while not perfect, a lot less sloppy, making it more difficult to detect what is real.

-Last October, when ChatGPT developer OpenAI announced it would block “disrespectful” and vulgar user-generated artificial intelligence clips depicting the likeness of the Rev. Dr. Martin Luther King Jr. in the company’s Sora 2 video-creation app, it brought renewed attention to AI slop and internet deepfakes.
+Last October, when ChatGPT developer OpenAI announced it would block “disrespectful” and vulgar user-generated AI slop clips depicting the likeness of Martin Luther King Jr. that were created in the company’s Sora 2 video-creation app, it brought renewed attention to AI slop and internet deepfakes.

-Such fake, TikTok-like Sora videos, which for certain paid tier users on the web version are up to 25 seconds long, can appear unnervingly polished, and they’ve been flooding social media.
+Such fake, TikTok-like Sora videos, which for certain paid tier users on the web version are up to 25 seconds long, could appear unnervingly polished.
+For a time, they flooded social media.

 The web version was released to the public last year.

-Lines are blurring.
-OpenAI just struck a deal with Walt Disney to bring Mickey Mouse, Ariel, Cinderella, Luke Skywalker and more than 200 other licensed characters, costumes and props from Disney, Marvel, Pixar and Star Wars to Sora.
+By shuttering its video generation tool, a $1 billion investment deal OpenAI struck with Walt Disney — to bring Mickey Mouse, Ariel, Cinderella, Luke Skywalker and more than 200 other licensed characters, costumes and props from Disney, Marvel, Pixar and Star Wars to Sora — also collapsed.

 More From AARP